Brief History of Compassionate Ottawa

 Our Vision for Ottawa

-A compassionate Ottawa supports and empowers individuals, their families and their communities throughout life for dying and grieving well.
+A compassionate Ottawa supports and empowers individuals, their families and their communities throughout life to live well and to die and grieve well.

 Attributes of our Vision for Ottawa are: